 6.74.5 Impacts on services, entities and interfaces

-Editor's note: This clause lists impacts to services and interfaces.

 AMF: consider NWDAF result when in selection of PCF, NSSAA, etc.

 NSSF: consider NWDAF result when in selection of slice.

-This solution addresses Key Issue #13 "Triggering conditions for analytics".
+This solution addresses Key Issue #13 "Triggering conditions for analytics" with the specific focus on defining a solution for the following issues of KI#13:

+- whether configuration for these triggers is needed;

+- whether changes to 5Gs architecture and services are needed to allow for such configuration.

 Recently, there has been an increase extension on the role of AFs influencing different aspects of how 5GS controls the UEs and/or group of UEs related to the AFs.
 Examples of the AF capabilities to influence 5GS for specific UEs and/or group of UEs are providing: traffic and routing information, QoS reference information for session management, specific charging requirements, service parameters for UEs, among others.
 The main motivation is that AFs can provide valuable information to 5GS, so that 5GS NFs can better make use of its resources and provide adequate services to the UEs and/or group of UEs related to such AFs.
 In this solution, we propose the same principle to be applied for the selection of UEs and/or group of UEs to be considered during the triggers for analytics IDs consumption by 5GS NFs.

+This solution is applicable to scenario such as the one described below:

+- The scenario in which 5GS knows the behavior of the UE/group of UEs (e.g., UEs are a reduced range of mobility) while the AF knows why the UEs are behaving like that due to its unique knowledge of the application level.
+Therefore, AF can support 5GS to better use its resources when performing analytics processes.
+For instance, the scenario considering 5G in a factory service where robots (i.e., UEs) take certain (fixed) routes and some robots may not be active for a long time or may be in standby to act as backups.
+From a network perspective, all these UEs will be connected to the network (eventually with minimal communication), but from an application perspective AF knows about the UEs inactivity for the next few hours/days and can therefore remove them from the generation of analytics IDs.
+This knowledge allows AF to support 5GS to reduce data collection for UEs that have no major role (are inactive from application perspective) on network utilization.

 It is possible that NFs themselves can decide which UEs or group of UEs may be used as target of analytics ID when such NFs subscribe/request analytics IDs to NWDAF (e.g., as defined in Solution #45, in clause 6.45).
 Nevertheless, AF may be the able to influence 5GS NFs triggering analytics subscription/request on determining the specific UEs and/or group of UEs that should be included in such request.
 When NFs decide to trigger analytics ID for a specific UE and/or group of UE, such NF may take decisions on such UEs and/or group of UEs treatment based on such analytics ID.
-Nevertheless, AFs know better at the application level what are the UE requirements and the UEs behaviour.
-Therefore, this contribution aims at AF indicating to 5GS the UEs and/or group of UEs that might not be useful to devote 5GS resources (such as data collection) to specifically treat such UEs based on analytics ID.
+As detailed in the scenario above, in those case where the NFs might be able to select UEs to be included as target of analytics reporting, but this selection does not consider the AF knowledge about the reasons for the UE to behave in a certain observed way.
+Therefore, this contribution aims at AF indicating to 5GS the UEs and/or group of UEs that might not be useful to devote 5GS resources (such as data collection) to include such UEs as target of analytics IDs.